If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 One of the biggest mistakes people make with landing pages is trying to be everything to everyone and making their headlines generic instead of being super-targeted to the one perfect prospect who can’t say no to their offer.
 In the case of Evolve Men, they know their audience wants to make power moves and move mountains so they use callouts and calls to action that speak directly to those desires.
 To use this in your own landing pages, think about the one perfect person who couldn’t say no, and then cater your headline, subheadline, and call to action directly to them.
 It may decrease overall conversion rates but will dramatically increase the quality of the leads you get from those conversions.

-24. Foundr — For Selling a Business Course
+24. Foundr Landing Page — For Selling a Business Course

 The Takeaway: Create a headline that speaks directly to your target market.